lotterlab/fluoroformer/README.md

 ```
 Note that `emb.pt` is expected to consist of a triple `(emb, time_, deceased)`, where `emb` is the output of the embedding script, `time_` is a scalar corresponding to the follow-up time, and `deceased` is Boolean indicating survival status.

-The `train`, `val`, and `test` splits should be located in a yaml file that is passed to to the `EmbeddedDataModule` class.
+The `train`, `val`, and `test` splits should be located in a YAML file that is passed to to the `EmbeddedDataModule` class.
 See the corresponding docstring for more detail.